omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Exporting a Module as an Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A module can be exported using several image formats by selecting :guilabel:`Export Image...` from the module's context menu.
+A module can be exported using several image formats by selecting :guilabel:`Export Image` from the module's context menu.

 Navigation